barnaligorai/barnaligorai.github.io/content/tech/SOLID.md

         }
     }
 ```
-The above mentioned code can be more meaningful if we increase the level of cohision and separate them into two class, such as :
+The above mentioned code can be more meaningful if we increase the level of cohesion and separate them into two class, such as :

 ```c#
 public class Square